No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 [Back to top ↑](#table-of-contents)

-## THREAT-010: Wallet connection server overwhelmed by too many requests or requests that are too large
+## THREAT-010: DApp connect server overwhelmed by too many requests or requests that are too large

 - **Actor:** Malware, malicious or malfunctioning dApp
-- **Purpose:** To overwhelm the wallet connection server and cause it to go into an invalid state or disable it, to cause the desktop wallet to consume too much memory that paging/swapping is needed which can cause unencrypted secret data (e.g. private keys, authentication keys) to be written onto the disk, malfunction (no purpose)
+- **Purpose:** To overwhelm the dApp connect server and cause it to go into an invalid state or disable it, to cause the desktop wallet to consume too much memory that paging/swapping is needed which can cause unencrypted secret data (e.g. private keys, authentication keys) to be written onto the disk, malfunction (no purpose)
 - **Target:** Functionality of the desktop wallet, secret data (e.g. private keys, authentication keys)
-- **Action:** The actor creates and sends a large number of HTTP requests or a few large request (e.g. 1 GB of data) to the wallet connection server
+- **Action:** The actor creates and sends a large number of HTTP requests or a few large request (e.g. 1 GB of data) to the dApp connect server
 - **Result of the action:** The desktop wallet is unable to communicate with legitimate dApps, and exposed secret data may be used to impersonate a trusted dApp or drain the user's accounts
 - **Occurrence likelihood**: Medium
 - **Impact:** High